 Protect your ability to earn income

 One of your most valuable assets is your ability to earn income.
 If that ability were derailed by an unexpected accident or extended illness, government or work-sponsored programs may help if you meet their qualifications, which can be strict.
 But they may not provide sufficient income replacement to maintain your lifestyle.
-A solid financial strategy includes solutions to maintain your lifestyle if you were to lose your income for an extended period of time.
-While it may be an unpleasant subject, taking action now will put you in a greater position of control if you or anyone else who depends on you ever need this kind of support.
+A solid financial plan includes solutions, such as emergency funds to maintain your lifestyle if you were to lose your income for an extended period of time.
+While it may be an unpleasant subject, taking action now will put you in a better position if you or anyone else who depends on you ever need this kind of support.

 Protect your day-to-day needs